Kinjoo/Kinjoo/README.md

 My name is Andre, I am currently a student studying Computer Science while working part-time.

-- 🌱 I’m currently learning how to integrate API's
+- 🌱 I’m currently learning how to integrate API's and llm's

 <!--
 **Kinjoo/Kinjoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.